weinkauf/TeXnicCenter-Manual/source/introduction.rst

 through the error, warning, or bad box messages.

 A viewer that displays the typeset document can be started using a single click.
-Viewers that support TeXnicCenter's *inverse search* can be used to switch between the typeset document and the corresponding line in the source.
+Viewers that support TeXnicCenter's *forward/inverse search* can be used to switch between the typeset document and the corresponding line in the source.

 TeXnicCenter's aim is to support unexperienced LaTeX users by providing